 But don’t just use any random credit card when making your booking.
 Here are some credit cards that reward you for making your travel plans:

 The UOB PRVI Miles Card earns you 6 Miles for every $1 spent on airline bookings on Expedia and the bank’s own site, UOB Travel.
+You’ll even get a welcome bonus of 12,000 miles if your spending amounts to $4,000 within the first 2 months your card gets approved.
+That’s rather easy to achieve considering how quickly your money disappears when you’re travelling to countries further than Thailand.

 The DBS Altitude Card earns you 3 Miles for every $1 spend on online airline bookings, regardless of airline.